lunardao/dao/README.md

 * **1 VOX2 (or VOX2-loot) = NET TREASURY VALUE / TOTAL AMOUNT OF VOX (or VOX-loot)**
 * VOX2 and VOX2-loot monetary value is equal.
 They both represent 1 share of the DAO treasury.
 * The assets in treasury or existing amount of shares changes according to:
-    - Investment proposals voted upon by LunarDAO [Squad](https://github.com/lunardao/dao#squad) (the DAO members)
+    - Investment proposals voted upon by LunarDAO [Squad](https://github.com/lunardao/dao#squad) (the DAO members).
-    - Future fundraising events
+    - Future fundraising events.

 **Fundraising Events**